Canada–Kazakhstan relations

-Canada–Kazakhstan relations are foreign relations between Canada and Kazakhstan.
-The countries established diplomatic relations with each other in 1992.
-Canada has an embassy in Nur-Sultan.
+Canada and Kazakhstan established diplomatic relations with each other in 1992.
+Canada has an embassy in Astana.
 Kazakhstan has an embassy in Ottawa and a consulate in Toronto.

 Both countries are full members of the Organization for Security and Co-operation in Europe.
-The President of Kazakhstan, Nursultan Nazarbayev, made an official visit to Canada in May 2003.
+The former President of Kazakhstan, Nursultan Nazarbayev, made an official visit to Canada in May 2003.

 Political

 Canada and Kazakhstan established diplomatic relations with each other in 1992.
 Canada established an embassy in Almaty, which it later moved to Astana.
 Kazakhstan is represented in Canada through its embassy in Ottawa.
 On March 31, 2009, Kazakh President Nursultan Nazarbayev met with Canada's ex-prime minister Jean Chrétien to discuss deepening mutual relations.
 After their conversation, Chrétien went on to say, "We should use new economic opportunities.
 It is high time to start new projects.
 During the talks with Kazakh President we discussed cooperation in various spheres.
 Kazakhstan and Canada can work together".
 Also in 2009, Kazakh Prime Minister Karim Massimov met with Canadian Senator Consiglio Di Nino.

 On November 13, 2013, Kazakhstan and Canada Foreign Minister John Baird signed a new agreement of peaceful atomic energy and new technology.
 The two also discussed agriculture and visa regimes.